 58 Green Lane Road,

-The Imperial Picture Playhouse opened just before Christmas in December 1912.
+The Imperial Picture Playhouse opened on 5th December 1912.
 It was located on the corner of Green Lane Road and Harewood Street in the Spinney Hills district to the east of the city centre.
 Designed by local Leicester architect Henry Bowell, it had a seating capacity of 450 on a single floor.
 A small balcony seating 50 was later added.

 It was closed for a while, then re-opened as an Asian cinema known as the Jyoti Cinema screening Bollywood films.
 Later re-named Anand Cinema, it continued to screen Asian films until closing in around 1981.

 It then became a warehouse and cash & carry store, with no changes made to the building.
 It now serves as Greenlane Furnishings store, with alterations made to the auditorium.